Wal Mart Stores : Statement of Changes in Beneficial Ownership | MarketScreener

 -

-(1) This sale from the Walton Family Holdings Trust (the "Trust") was executed in multiple trades at prices ranging from $99.15 to $100.12, inclusive.
-The price reported above reflects the weighted average sales price.
+(1) This sale from the Walton Family Holdings Trust (the "Trust") was executed in multiple trades at prices ranging from $98.00 to $98.99, inclusive.
+The price reported above reflects the weighted average sale price.
 The reporting person undertakes to provide to the issuer, any security holder of the issuer, or the staff of the Securities and Exchange Commission, upon request, full information regarding the number of shares and prices at which the transaction was effected.

 -